-The mining priority is the intersection of two N-S trending structures, NV1 and NV2, with the E-W trending structure EV2.
+The mining priority is the intersection of N-S trending structures.
 This was the site of bonanza grade channel samples up to 847 g/t Au (refer ASX release of 19 November 2013 "Bonanza gold grades intersected at High Grade Zone" and ASX release of 4 May 2015 "High Grade Zone Mining development and Drilling Update").

-Vein material is extracted to be batch processed through the plant comprising a hammer mill and centrifugal gravity concentrator.
-Batch processing is providing continuous sampling and recovery data, apart from early gold production, and important controls for ongoing production planning.
+Vein material is extracted and batch processed through the plant comprising a hammer mill and centrifugal gravity concentrator.
+Batch processing is providing continuous sampling and recovery data, apart from gold production, and important controls for ongoing production planning.

-Mining capacity is currently being upgraded, with full mining capacity anticipated by September of this year as the mining plant upgrade is completed.
+Mining capacity is currently being upgraded, with full mining capacity anticipated by end of this year as a mining plant upgrade is implemented.
+A complete gold processing plant is currently being shipped to site.
+We are in the process of installing an additional compressor, generator and switchgear, another excavator and a compressed air bogger.

 The objective of the Company is ongoing cash flow to establish the Company as a profitable gold producer.
 When we reach mining plant capacity, we anticipate producing some 10,000 ounces of gold in the first full year of production, at an all-in cash cost of below \$400 per ounce average over the mining lease term.
 The HGZ project is a high margin operation.
 The HGZ mine will generate strong cashflows, which will fund further expansion at the HGZ mine and enable further exploration activities at the Company's other assets.
+As our mining activities accelerate, revenue will rise exponentially.
+We are confident that by Q4 this year mining at the High Grade Zone mine will turn cash flow positive.